 Brian Macdonald, Senior Lecturer and Research Scientist in Statistics & Data Science

 Macdonald has encouraged his students in the course, S&DS 361: Data Analysis, to use ChatGPT but has cautioned them that it can have trouble with technical topics where precise language is essential and small changes in wording can make a statement incorrect.
-In this question as part of an assignment about the assumptions and appropriate uses of Poisson regression, the students were asked to identify two errors in ChatGPT’s response (one of which students often make!) when it was asked about the appropriate uses of Poisson regression.
+In this question(link is external) as part of an assignment about the assumptions and appropriate uses of Poisson regression, the students were asked to identify two errors in ChatGPT’s response (one of which students often make!) when it was asked about the appropriate uses of Poisson regression.

-Lisa Messeri, Assistant Professor of Anthropology
+Lisa Messeri, Associate Professor of Anthropology

-Messeri created a blanket policy on her syllabus for how students might consider engaging with ChatGPT in their assignments for the course ANTH 367: Technology and Culture.
-Within this framing, she asked ChatGPT to create a plagiarism statement for her syllabus and then asked students if doing so is plagiarism.
-Messeri also published an essay in Anthropology Now on her experience of experimenting with GPT in the classroom, which includes sample exercises, GPT responses, and student work.
+Messeri published an essay in Anthropology Now on her experience of experimenting with GPT in the classroom, which includes sample exercises, GPT responses, and student work.

 David Morse, Writing Program Director at the Jackson School of Global Affairs